-I watched my favorite Wes Anderson movie, The Darjeeling Limited, on repeat prior to my first trip to India more than two years ago.
+I watched my favourite Wes Anderson movie, The Darjeeling Limited, on repeat prior to my first trip to India.

-The camera pans across lush landscapes as the train with three troubled brothers slowly snakes through the Eastern Himalayas.
-Remember that scene where the impeccably dressed steward brings the brothers sweet lime juice on a silver tray, and they sip while sitting on opulent orange upholstery?
+The camera pans across lush landscapes as the train carrying three brothers slowly snakes through the eastern Himalayas.
+Remember that scene where the impeccably dressed steward brings the brothers sweet lime juice on a silver tray, which they sip while sitting on opulent orange upholstery?
 The movie is absolute eye candy.

-My overnight train journeys, both solo and as part of Intrepid’s South India Revealed trip, looked nothing like the cinematic masterpiece.
-They were, however, equally quirky and rewarding immersive experiences, and I would gladly take the train again (now that I’m prepared).
+My overnight train journeys, both solo and as part of Intrepid’s South India Revealed trip, were equally quirky, rewarding and immersive experiences.
+And I’d gladly take those trains all over again (now that I’m prepared).
+If you’ve yet to ride the rails in India, here’s what to expect on your own on-track adventures.

 You’ll make new friends

-There’s a chance you’ll be sharing a compartment with local travelers of either gender.
-Our group met a variety of passengers along the way, including a professional web developer who was traveling for work and a young couple on holiday.
-Part of my group took the North India Revealed trip before I met up with them in the south and told me about their shared meals and late-night conversation with a family sharing the quarters.
-While it sometimes feels exhausting to take long trains, it’s hard to turn down homemade desserts!
+There’s a chance you’ll be sharing a compartment with local travellers.
+Our group met a variety of passengers along the way, including a professional web developer who was travelling for work and a young couple on holiday.
+Part of my group took the North India Revealed trip before I met up with them in the south and told me about their shared meals and late-night conversation with a family sharing their quarters.
+While it sometimes feels exhausting to take long trains, it’s hard to turn down homemade desserts.

-The ambiance on Indian trains falls somewhere on a sliding scale of slightly tattered to dorm room drab.
-With vinyl seats, metal walls and fluorescent lighting, it’s definitely not a design marvel, but I ended up getting a decent night’s sleep as the beds are actually quite sturdy.
+Indian trains might not be design marvels, with their vinyl seats, metal walls and fluorescent lighting, but I ended up getting a decent night’s sleep everytime as the beds are actually quite sturdy.

-The accommodations aren’t spotless, but they aren’t dirty, either.
-You’ll be provided with clean sheets that come in paper packets, blankets, and a pillow.
-Many of the seasoned travelers I met chose to bring their own cocoon-style travel sheet.
+You’ll be provided with clean sheets that come in paper packets, blankets and a pillow.
+Many of the seasoned travellers I met chose to bring their own cocoon-style travel sheet, too

-“Be ready for delays for a number of reasons – fog is a pretty common one.
-And remember a chain and padlock (there are bars beneath the seats where you can lock up your bag).
-Also, don’t use the toilets when the train is stationary!”
+Ashish Verma, Intrepid’s General Manager for North and South Asia, who is based in Delhi says to be ‘ready for delays for a number of reasons, fog is a pretty common one.’
+He also advises bringing a chain and padlock.
+‘There are bars beneath the seats where you can lock up your bag.
+Also, don’t use the toilets when the train is stationary.’

 Don’t expect privacy

-Unlike European sleeper cars, there are no doors to each compartment, nor are there curtains that slide in front of the bunks.
-The vinyl seats fold down to convert each seating area to a 6-bunk compartment with three bunks on each side.
+Indian trains don’t have doors for each compartment, nor are there curtains that slide in front of the bunks.
+The vinyl seats fold down to convert each seating area to a six-bunk compartment with three bunks on each side.
 Think of it more like an open-air sleeping cube.
 Passengers will be walking up and down the aisle at the far end of the beds.

-There is no cafe cart.
+There is no food cart as such.
 Ask your guide about what bring before you arrive at the station, or even what will be available to eat at the station.
-Our amazing guide, Usha, who was not only a travel pro but a provider of great food advice, prepped us before each journey, alerting us to which stations had good street food and which ones were bare bones.
+Our amazing local Intrepid leader, Usha, who was not only a travel pro but a provider of great food advice, prepped us before each journey, alerting us to which stations had good street food and which ones were bare bones.
 It’s easy to pick up bananas, chips, water and a last-minute cup of chai before boarding the train.
 Some even had vendors making fresh takeaway.

-On extra hot days, most in our group indulged in ice cream bars (look for the small freezers where they sell cold water) as our pre-train sweet treat.
+On extra hot days, most people in our group indulged in ice-cream bars (look for the small freezers where they sell cold water) as our sweet treat before boarding.

 Bring a sweatshirt

 Yes, India is often hot and it seems crazy to pack such a bulky item in your luggage, especially if you’re limited to just a backpack.
-Train cars with AC – which is how you’ll travel on an Intrepid trip – can get cold, especially if you are on the top bunk near the fan.
+But like airplanes, train compartments that are often air conditioned – which is how you’ll travel on an Intrepid trip – meaning they can get cold, especially if you are on the top bunk near the fan.

 Sleep early and bring earplugs

-Once you and the group board, it’s best to get settled and get to sleep earlier rather than later.
-First, there are no individual bunk lights, just one big overhead light, so you can’t customize it to your liking.
-Second, the chai wallahs start gliding through the aisles early (around 6 am) to hawk their hot tea – and they aren’t quiet about it.
+Once the group boards, it’s best to get settled and get to sleep earlier rather than later.
+First, there are no individual bunk lights, just one big overhead light, so you can’t customise it to your liking.
+Secondly, the chai wallahs start gliding through the aisles early (around 6 am) to hawk their hot tea – and they aren’t quiet about it.

 In addition, the train will make stops throughout the night, letting passengers on and off and it might get noisy.
-The earplugs will help offset the sporadic commotion throughout the night.
+The earplugs will help offset the sporadic commotion throughout the night and eye masks are a good bet, too.

 Let’s talk toilets

 Sleeper trains have toilets at the end of each car.
-Most have 3 bathrooms – 2 Indian-style squat toilets and 1 Western-style seated (drop) toilet.
+Most have three bathrooms: two squat toilets and a seated (drop) toilet.
 Attendants come through and clean throughout the journey.
-It won’t be the cleanest bathroom ever, but I’ve experienced worse at roadside stops during my travels.
-I’m going to admit, me and a few of the other ladies on our trip ran to the bathroom as soon as we boarded to scope out the situation – that’s when we pulled together a communal bathroom supply bag with toilet paper, hand sanitizer, and wet wipes.
+Like most train journeys throughout the world, it won’t be the cleanest bathroom ever, but I’ve experienced worse on my travels.
+Me and a few of the other ladies pulled together a communal bathroom supply bag with toilet paper, hand sanitiser and wet wipes, which is an expert tip I’d recommend.

-Put on shoes to visit the bathroom (the floors are often hosed down and wet) and bring toilet paper and hand sanitizer, though there are sinks.
-Most importantly, don’t avoid drinking water during the journey simply because you want to avoid the WC.
+Put on shoes to visit the bathroom (the floors are often hosed down and wet) and bring toilet paper and hand sanitiser, though there are sinks.
+Most importantly, don’t avoid drinking water during the journey simply because you want to avoid the bathroom.
 It’s hot throughout most of the year in India and you’ll risk dehydration.
-Our guide, Usha, warned that dehydration, not Delhi belly, is the reason they most often need to seek medical attention for guests.
+Usha, warned that dehydration, not Delhi belly, is the reason they most often need to seek medical attention for guests.

 - Sweater